axelerant-mautic/mautic-retail-marketing-automation-plugin/README.md

 ------------
 This plugin is to add Retail Marketing automation flows into [Mautic][MauticHome] marketing automation tool.

+When enable this plugin will create the followings,
+1. Abandoned Cart object as custom object
+2. Segment to create a abandoned card customer list
+3. Email with token that replaces the list of products
+4. Campaign

 Requirements
 ------------
 ## Mautic
 1. Mautic version 4 and onwards
+2. [Custom Object plugin][PluginCustomObjectsHome] stable version

 ## Retail Marketing Automation